|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 17: Jameh Mosque & the Shaking Minarets

-Today, you will visit the UNESCO recognized village of Abyaneh, part of Iran's national heritage, located at the foot of Mount Karkas.
+Today, we visit the Natanz mosque followed by the village of Abyaneh, part of Iran's national heritage, located at the foot of Mount Karkas.
 Experience the serenity of this quaint village with its splendid archaeology and meet the local people who speak, live, and dress in the original Persian style.
 Here will will have an opportunity to visit a wooden underground mosque and the oldest wooden niche of muslims.
 After lunch we make our way to Kashan, which is renowned for its rosewater.
 We will enjoy dinner and overnight in Kashan.

 Day 19: To Tehran via Kashan, 7,000 Year Old Pyramid

-We begin our way back to Tehran stopping in the city of Kashan which is renowned for its rosewater.
-We will visit the remains of a 7000 year old pyramid known as Sialk Hills as well as Boroujerdi and Tabatabai ancient houses.
+This morning, we visit the Sialk Archeological Hill, a 7000 year old pyramid, as well as Boroujerdi and Tabatabai ancient houses before visiting the Fin Garden (UNESCO).
+From here we make our way back to Tehran.
 Dinner and overnight in Tehran.

 Day 20: Tehran

 We begin our day with a visit to the Glass and Ceramic Museum, then head to the north of Tehran to visit the Sa'dabad Museum complex where we visit the white and green palaces.
 The rest of the day is free until our farewell dinner.
 Overnight in Tehran.

 We transfer today to the international airport for our departure flight.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide